SECTION F. LEAVE POLICIES

 Annual, sick, and home leave will be granted in conformity with the usual practices of the University.

 Annual leave is earned at the rate of two (2) days for each month of service, or a total of twenty-four (24) working days each full year.
 Annual leave is provided primarily to allow necessary rest and recreation to faculty members and administrative professionals during their tours of duty overseas.
 The chief of party, faculty members and administrative professionals will do their best to arrange for earned annual leave to be used for the above stated purpose during the tour of duty.
-In the event that the interests of the project dictate otherwise, and the chief of party certifies in writing that such is the case, lump sum payments for annual leave earned but not taken may be made at the end of the faculty members and administrative professional's service, provided that such lump sum payment shall be limited to leave earned during a twelve (12) month period (not to exceed twenty-four (24) working days).
+In the event that the interests of the project dictate otherwise, and the chief of party certifies in writing that such is the case, lump sum payments for annual leave earned but not taken may be made at the end of the faculty members or administrative professional's service, provided that such lump sum payment shall be limited to leave earned during a twelve (12) month period (not to exceed twenty-four (24) working days).
 Country differential will not be paid on lump sum payments in lieu of annual leave, nor on annual leave spent outside the country assignment.
-While the faculty member and administrative professional remains on the same overseas contract, annual leave may be carried forward to the contract year following the contract year in which the leave was earned, except that the maximum terminal leave shall be twenty-four (24) working days unless all sick leave has been utilized and the annual leave is needed in lieu of sick leave.
+While the faculty member or administrative professional remains on the same overseas contract, annual leave may be carried forward to the contract year following the contract year in which the leave was earned, except that the maximum terminal leave shall be twenty-four (24) working days unless all sick leave has been utilized and the annual leave is needed in lieu of sick leave.

 Sick leave may be accumulated during the period the faculty member and administrative professional remains on the same contract at the rate of one and one-quarter (1.25) days per month, in accordance with the policy of the University.

-Home leave of up to thirty (30) calendar days in the United States will be allowed after the faculty member and administrative professional has served two (2) years, provided he or she agrees to return overseas for an additional two (2) year period.
+Home leave of up to thirty (30) calendar days in the United States will be allowed after the faculty member or administrative professional has served two (2) years, provided he or she agrees to return overseas for an additional two (2) year period.
 The period of service overseas required for home leave shall begin on the date of departure from the United States port of embarkation on international travel and shall continue, inclusive of authorized delays enroute, to the date of arrival at the United States port of debarkation from international travel.
 Allowable annual and sick leave taken, but not leave without pay, shall be included in the required period for service overseas, provided that any such annual and sick leave was not taken within the boundaries of Canada or the United States and its territories.
 No country differential shall be payable for time spent in the United States for home leave or for travel time in connection therewith.

-Appointments may be automatically extended to cover terminal leave or home leave but, if the faculty member and administrative professional elects in writing to receive a lump sum payment in lieu of terminal leave, he or she shall cease to be an employee of the University at the close of his or her last working day, plus minimum travel time to return to his or her point of origin in the United States by the most expeditious mode of transportation.
+Appointments may be automatically extended to cover terminal leave or home leave but, if the faculty member or administrative professional elects in writing to receive a lump sum payment in lieu of terminal leave, he or she shall cease to be an employee of the University at the close of his or her last working day, plus minimum travel time to return to his or her point of origin in the United States by the most expeditious mode of transportation.
 If the individual is to be employed by the University, he or she will not go back on the payroll until after the leave period for which he or she has been paid has elapsed.

 Campus coordinators are requested to make such arrangements as may be necessary to ensure that field party chiefs report monthly regarding the leave status of each member of the party.
-In addition, procedures should be established so that upon the departure or termination of any faculty member and administrative professional he or she may carry with him or her a final leave status report as of the day of his or her departure.
+In addition, procedures should be established so that upon the departure or termination of any faculty member or administrative professional he or she may carry with him or her a final leave status report as of the day of his or her departure.
 A copy of the final leave status report should be mailed promptly to the campus coordinator.

 Final settlement of employment agreements may be concluded in the field by the chief of party with the concurrence of the campus coordinator, provided end of tour reports and other obligations are settled, thus enabling the faculty member and administrative professional to proceed to his or her point of origin if outside Colorado.